 This section contains details about running extractions automatically and manually in Xtract Universal Designer.
-Extractions can be called by the following options:
+Examples on how to call extractions:

 Running an Extraction #